SamUk81/ToyRobotGame/README.md

 # Toy Robot Game
 This is console application is to allow for a simulation of a toy robot moving on a 6 x 6 square tabletop.
-This application was built using C# .NET 5.0.
+This application was built using C# framework .NET 5.0.

 The code consists of three projects.
 1. ToyRobotGame - The main console application, which should be your startup project.